UBC-MDS/Red-Wine-Quality-Prediction/README.md

 # Correlation matrix for all red wine physiochemical features in the data frame
 python correlation_matrix.py ../data/winequality-red.csv ../results/figures/correlation_matrix_plot.png
 ```
-9. Navigate back to root of project directory
+8. Navigate back to root of project directory
 ``` bash
 cd ..
 ```

-10. Run the following commands to apply kernel for building the jupyter-book:
+9. Run the following commands to apply kernel for building the jupyter-book:
 ``` bash
 python -m ipykernel install --user --name conda-env-red_wine_quality_prediction-py
 ```

-11. Build the jupyter-book:
+10. Build the jupyter-book:
 ``` bash
 jupyter-book build report
 ```
 The full report can now be viewed at the `/report/_build/html/index.html` file.

-12. (Only do this and the following steps if you intend on deploying the report as a Github page)
+11. (Only do this and the following steps if you intend on deploying the report as a Github page)
 Create a folder named `docs` (**NO OTHER NAME IS ALLOWED**) in the project root directory.

-13. Copy **ALL** the files in the `/report/_build/html/` directory to the `docs` folder you just created.
+12. Copy **ALL** the files in the `/report/_build/html/` directory to the `docs` folder you just created.

-14. Navigate to the `docs` folder in the root directory in terminal, and run the following:
+13. Navigate to the `docs` folder in the root directory in terminal, and run the following:
 ``` bash
 code .nojekyll
 ```
 Save and close the file.

-15. Add, commit, and push the entire project repository to Github.
+14. Add, commit, and push the entire project repository to Github.

-16. On your repository page on Github, navigate to `Settings` $\rightarrow$ `Pages` and under `Build and deployment`, select `Deploy from a branch`.
+15. On your repository page on Github, navigate to `Settings` $\rightarrow$ `Pages` and under `Build and deployment`, select `Deploy from a branch`.
 For the two dropdown tables right below it, select `main` and `/docs` for each.

-17. Navigate to `Actions` tab in your repository page, and you will see that the Github page is being rendered.
+16. Navigate to `Actions` tab in your repository page, and you will see that the Github page is being rendered.
 Once the operation is done (the yellow dot will turn green), navigate back to `Settings` $\rightarrow$ `Pages` and Github will tell you where your page is live at.

 ### Virtual Environment:
-There are two ways to use virtual environment to run the analysis(you can choose one from the two).
-The first way(step #1) will run the analysis automatically in one line.
-The second way is more manual(step #2-17) and if you are interested in editing files or look more detail into the files, you can choose the second way.
+There are two ways to use a virtual environment to run the analysis(you can choose one from the two).
+The first way will run the analysis automatically in one line.
+The second way is more manual and if you are interested in editing files or looking more detail into the files, you can choose the second way.

+#### Virtual Environment Approach 1

 1. The command will activate the virtual environment and generate all report files.
 Start a new terminal session.
 Navigate to the root of this project repository (which you have just cloned on your local machine).
 Enter this command:
 ``` bash